benjamink/ansible-helloworld/ansible_workflow.md

     $ kitchen converge && kitchen verify

 The above two commands will re-provision the instance(s) with the newly changed Ansible code followed by uploading & running all the ServerSpec tests again.
+This process is repeated while various aspects of the role are developed.
+The best practice is to work on tiny chunks of functionality at a time.
+Each chunk starts with a test followed by the logic to satisfy the test followed by a commit.